armbrustsamuel/armbrustsamuel.github.io/_publications/2021-10-06-paper-title-number-5.md

   <br/>
 </h1>

-> This study presents a pipeline to automatically determine the presence of narrowing in the right coronary artery (RCA) angiography exams, segmenting theartery silhouette, selecting regions of interest (ROIs) followed by a classificationmodel.
+> This study presents a pipeline to automatically determine the presence of narrowing in the right coronary artery (RCA) angiography exams, segmenting the artery silhouette, selecting regions of interest (ROIs) followed by a classification model.

 [Download paper here](https://sol.sbc.org.br/index.php/ercas/article/view/17431/17267)